 Right Financial Advisor has a unique video chat feature that enables investors to connect with an advisor before meeting.
 It’s a great way to ease the pressure and make the investor feel more comfortable with the advisor.
 From the LinkedIn company page it appears the company been in existence since 2013.

+The cold market gives most financial advisors the shivers.
+The way to warm it up?
+Branding.
 While brand is something that most financial advisors put last, taking the time to create a truly unique message will allow you to tap into underserved markets and drive leads to the sales funnel.
 Most financial advisors, however, lack the time and resources to dedicate in order to achieve effective branding.

 If you found this blog helpful, please subscribe to my podcast below which goes into the subject of financial advisor LinkedIn messages and sequences in fuller detail.